resource-watch/blog-analysis/req_016_facebook_average_surface_temperature/README.md

-# Average Annual Temperature for Select Countries
+# Average Annual Temperature for Select Countries and Global Scale
 This file describes analysis that was done by the Resource Watch team for Facebook to be used to display increased temperatures for select countries in their newly launched [Climate Science Information Center](https://www.facebook.com/hubs/climate_science_information_center).
 Check out the Climate Science Information Center (CSIC) for up to date information on climate data in your area from trusted sources.
 And go to [Resource Watch](https://resourcewatch.org/) to explore over 300 datasets covering topics from food, forests, water, oceans, cities, energy, climate, and society.
 This analysis was originally performed by [Kristine Lister](https://www.wri.org/profile/kristine-lister) and was QC'd by Taufiq Rashid.

 This analysis was done using the [GHCN CAMS Gridded 2m Temperature (Land)](https://psl.noaa.gov/data/gridded/data.ghcncams.html) dataset,